 Looking for a new job?

-As mentioned previously, there is a serious gap in the required COBOL workforce.
+There is a serious gap in the required COBOL workforce.
 As older programmers move towards retirement age, there is a marked rise in COBOL fluent candidates – meaning an increase in salary as well.

-As such, inexperienced programmers can expect to receive $49,000 annually while more senior programmers can command up to $98,000 per year, on average.
+Inexperienced programmers can expect to receive $49,000 annually while more senior programmers can command up to $98,000 per year, on average.
 This sets the average rate at $70,000.

 How much does a COBOL programmer make?